More urban Indians suffer payment app frauds, identify thefts

-New Delhi, April 20 (IANS) More urban Indians are facing payment app frauds (24 per cent), identity thefts (20 per cent) and payment card frauds (18 per cent) than ever before during the pandemic, a new report said on Tuesday.
+New Delhi: More urban Indians are facing payment app frauds (24 per cent), identity thefts (20 per cent) and payment card frauds (18 per cent) than ever before during the pandemic, a new report said on Tuesday.

 Payment-related frauds are the most common forms of breaches suffered by people, according to latest study by Internet-based market research and data analytics firm YouGov, revealing that more than half of urban Indians have suffered data breach in some form in the past.